ormondr/Smoking_GWAS_LAGC/README.md

 📄 [View the full document here](https://docs.google.com/document/d/1RzD5kBlj9rfiomda1G3NfxYDXLdmIUO7VX0cSNj70Kk/edit?usp=sharing)

 ---
+## Available in different languages:
+You can found the scripts in english, spanish and portuguese, selecting the wanted folder:
+- `English`
+- `Espanol`
+- `Portugues`

 ## Repository Structure

-The scripts are organized into the following steps:
+The scripts are organized into the following steps (after enter in the language path wanted):

 ### Quality Control (`00QC`)
 - `00arrayqc_preimputation/`: Pre-imputation QC